AWS AppStream 2.0: An easy way to stream your desktop applications

 After testing the applications, the next tab will let you load and optimize the apps to reduce the load time.
 Lastly, you need to provide the configuration details to publish/create the configured system as an image.
 You can snapshot an image to create newer instances or images, just like you do in EC2.
 It may take around 20-30 minutes, so sit back and relax.

 Fleet is where you use your newly created image to scale it and make it available to users.
-Under fleet, you need to add basic information such as your image name, network/VPC, subnets, security group, number of instances, etc. Once done with all the details, the important thing here is to select fleet Type.
+Under fleet, you need to add basic information such as your image name, network/VPC, subnets, security group, number of instances, etc. Once done with all the details, the important thing here is to select the fleet Type.

 You will get two options under fleet type, i.e., “On-Demand” and “Always-On.”
 Here, “On-Demand” will load the instance every time you stream it.
 Thus, it will take a load time of around 2-3 minutes.
-On the other hand, “Always-On,” as the name suggests, will have the number of instances always in running instance.
+On the other hand, “Always-On,” as the name suggests, will have the number of instances always in running instances.
 The additional cost would be levied in the case later.
 It would take a few minutes to create a fleet and make it available.

 Here, you will be able to add storage and users to your fleet.
 Under storage, you get an option to add custom storage services as well, and one can add G-Suite and OneDrive as per the requirement.
 Users can be added using User Pool or Active Directory.
 It would take a few minutes for the Stack to be active.
 Once the Stack is in an Active state, you can generate the Streaming URL to access the applications in the browser.

 AWS AppStream 2.0 is an excellent service to use, especially when you have business users that require a few apps and not a fully loaded virtual machine.
 AppStream lets you stream all kinds of applications, from licensed ones to freeware.
 Here, you can also control the access for end-users in a more straightforward yet effective way.
 The flexibility in using the storage of your choice is excellent, as it doesn't require you to use another AWS service for storage, and you can deploy your existing Google or OneDrive Storage effectively.
 I hope this blog will help you in streaming your apps via AppStream.
-Do not forget to share your experience in the comments section, happy coding!
+Do not forget to share your experience in the comments section.
+Happy coding!